 Important: if you happen to be pressed for time, then use the drop-down menu to jump straight to Chapter 4.
 It’s where I’ll show you exactly how to prepare for a ridiculously awesome experience, including some little-known, but surefire Paris photography tips you won’t find anywhere else.

-In this guide, we’ve broken down—in 6 simple steps—everything you need to book a fantastic photographer and ace your travel shoot in Paris.
+In this guide, we’ve broken down—in 6 simple steps—everything you need to book a fantastic Paris photographer and ace your travel shoot in the City of Lights.

 - Identify a handful of talented Paris photographers whose work and style speak to you;

 - evaluate their reputation, responsiveness, communication, photography packages, and fit for your requirements;